 What should I wear for the underground tour?

-- As this is a real coal mine, warm clothes and sensible, flat shoes are recommended.
+- As this is a real coal mine, warm clothes (suitable for 12C) and sensible, flat shoes are recommended.

 - The lights and batteries we use are certified for use underground.